bwva/HTML-SpinnerElem/README.md

 Future spinner variants to come, from me and perhaps you!

-SpinnerElements are self-contained, and need no additional images, hidden HTML elements, or scripts.
+SpinnerElements are self-contained, and need no additional images, css, HTML elements, or scripts.

 ## Usage
 Loading the `spinner-component.js` Javascript file automatically constructs a spinner web component and makes it available as an element in the current DOM.